JetBrains/kotless/README.md

 Here we set up the config of Kotless itself:
 * the bucket, which will be used to store lambdas and configs;
-* Terraform configuration with a name of the profile to access AWS.
+* Terraform configuration with the name of the profile to access AWS.

-Then we set up webapp &mdash; a specific application to deploy:
+Then we set up a specific application to deploy:
 * Route53 alias for the resulting application (you need to pre-create ACM certificate for the DNS record);
 * in case of Kotless DSL &mdash; a set of packages that should be scanned for Kotless DSL annotations.